lindsayesterman/moonshot-server/README.md

 There is no authorization required for this app.

-## Responses
+## Requests

-Many API endpoints return the JSON representation of the resources created or edited.
-However, if an invalid request is submitted, or some other error occurs, Gophish returns a JSON response in the following format:
+Submit a club POST request in this format:

 ```javascript
 {